Find a family connection, contact a friend, ask a question

 I remember visiting them on the Island before they left, when the docks were still active.
 Last August my brother and I visited the Trust and met two charming gentlemen who had lived on the Island all their lives and were able to tell us more about what life used to be like before, first, the Luftwaffe and then, the modern planners.
 We know the docks couldn’t have stayed as they wee but I’m afraid we’re not huge fans of what’s there now.

-(We think Susan and her brother must have been entertained by Brian Smith and Albert Blackall, who can sometimes be found at Island History on a Tuesday afternoon, sharing their memories with visitors.)
+(We think Susan and her brother must have been entertained by Brian Smith and Albert Blackall, who can sometimes be found in the History Room at Saint John’s Community Centre.